steinwurf/mediaplayer-android/README.rst

         }
     }

-And the mediaplayer-android dependency to your module dependency scope:
+And then add the mediaplayer-android dependency to your module's dependencies scope:

 .. code-block::